7ombie/textmode/README.md

 ### Render Calls

-Each textmode instance has an associated canvas, which must be appended to the DOM to be visible, and a render call must be made to run the shader:
+Each textmode instance has an associated canvas element bound to its `canvas` property.
+The canvas must be appended to the DOM to be visible, and a render call must be made to apply the shader to the canvas frame buffer:

 ``` js
 document.body.append(textmode.canvas);